at-microcosm/repo-stream/readme.md

 todo

 - [x] car file test fixtures & validation tests
-- [ ] make sure we can get the did and signature out for verification
+- [x] make sure we can get the did and signature out for verification -> yeah the commit is returned from init
 - [ ] spec compliance todos
-  - [ ] assert that keys are ordered and fail if not
+  - [x] assert that keys are ordered and fail if not
   - [ ] verify node mst depth from key (possibly pending [interop test fixes](https://github.com/bluesky-social/atproto-interop-tests/issues/5))
 - [ ] performance todos
-  - [ ] consume the serialized nodes into a mutable efficient format
+  - [x] consume the serialized nodes into a mutable efficient format
     - [ ] maybe customize the deserialize impl to do that directly?
   - [x] benchmark and profile
 - [ ] robustness todos
   - [ ] swap the blocks hashmap for a BlockStore trait that can be dumped to redb
     - [ ] maybe keep the redb function behind a feature flag?
   - [ ] can we assert a max size for node blocks?
-  - [ ] figure out why asserting the upper nibble of the fourth byte of a node fails fingerprinting
+  - [x] figure out why asserting the upper nibble of the fourth byte of a node fails fingerprinting -> because it's the upper 3 bytes, not upper 4 byte nibble, oops.
   - [ ] max mst depth (there is actually a hard limit but a malicious repo could do anything)
-  - [ ] i don't think we need a max recursion depth for processing cbor contents since we leave records to the user to decode
+  - [ ] i don't *think* we need a max recursion depth for processing cbor contents since we leave records to the user to decode

 newer ideas